Changing Lands, Changing Hands

 Changing Lands, Changing Hands was a national conference on farm and ranch access, tenure and transfer held in Denver CO in June 2017.
 Learn more about the conference or access the conference program booklet that includes session descriptions, and presenter bios and contact information.

 Over 80 speakers addressed topics in five tracks.
-And over 200 practitioners, service providers, policy makers, researchers, academics and advocates shared their knowledge, experiences, challenges and accomplishments across a broad range of topics and issues.
+And over 200 practitioners, farmers, service providers, policy makers, researchers, academics and advocates shared their knowledge, experiences, challenges and accomplishments across a broad range of topics and issues.

-This conference report catalogues many of the successful practices, innovative programs and policy suggestions that were shared at the conference.
+This conference report catalogs many of the successful practices, innovative programs and policy suggestions that were shared at the conference.
 It is not a comprehensive compendium on the issues, or a list of all the resources on these topics.
 Nor is it an endorsement of any particular program or organization.

 Concurrent sessions in several formats were organized into the following six thematic tracks: